 Churches need a team of leaders who can help oversee the army of volunteers who do the ministry’s work.
 A leader is someone who unites people and guides them toward a shared goal.

-Church leadership helps to set the target, the pace and the culture within an organization.
+Church leadership helps to set the target, the pace, and the culture within the church.

 1. Are they committed to the mission of the church?

-Anyone in a church leadership position should be able to demonstrate his or her commitment to the church by consistent attendance, volunteering and supporting every aspect of the ministry.
+Anyone in a church leadership position should demonstrate his or her commitment to the church by consistent attendance, volunteering, and supporting every aspect of the ministry.